freeverseio/laos-examples/ETHDenver2024/README.md

 No bridges are required.

-## Is this similar to Inscriptions?

-Not really.
-Bridgeless Minting uses two consensus systems, and does not require using TX's calldata.
-Check [this post](https://medium.com/laosnetwork/introducing-universals-assets-minted-via-bridgeless-patterns-in-any-blockchain-6265e2313e5a) to dig further.

 ## I don’t believe you.
 Show me the proof.

 Here are the Opensea links to the [Ethereum](https://opensea.io/collection/eth-laos-bridgeless-minting) and [Polygon](https://opensea.io/collection/universal-polygon-collection) public collections of assets minted via LAOS' bridgeless pattern.
 No ETH or MATIC were used to mint these assets.

+## What else can I do in LAOS?

+LAOS can also be used **the reverse way**.
+With Bridgeless Minting (described above), other consensus systems point to LAOS. **The reverse way** is about using LAOS to point to other consensus systems.
+For example, one of LAOS' protocol-level features is called Decentralized Asset Metadata Extender (DAME).
+It allows anyone, permissionlessly, to extend the metadata associated with any NFT, in any chain, irrespective of who created it, or who owns it.

+Check this simple [on-boarding site for DAME](https://apps.klaos.io/extend) for more info, and to try your first asset extensions.

+## Q&A

+* **Is LAOS EVM-compatible?**  Yes.
+100%.
+You can deploy your smart contracts, use your standard web3 libraries, wallets, etc.

+* **Is this similar to Inscriptions?** Not really.
+Bridgeless Minting uses two consensus systems, and does not require using TX's calldata.
+Check [this post](https://medium.com/laosnetwork/introducing-universals-assets-minted-via-bridgeless-patterns-in-any-blockchain-6265e2313e5a) to dig further.

-## Ideas for buidling DApps on LAOS Network
+## Any ideas for a building DApps on LAOS Network?

-- one

-- two

-- three
+-

 ## How can I try this out as a user?